beadsland/fixTracks/README.md

   2. Refactor couch.database from `transferLibrary.py`
   3. Determine elegant solution for storing python-language Views to CouchDB
   4. Common pophash to cull down to deleted tracks
-  5. Refactor `transferLibrary.py` for common use in iPod sync
   6. Refactor data import to use `pv` for progress bar

-### Finalize
+### iPod
-  1. Import from good backup to pick up old tracks
+  1. Refactor `transferLibrary.py` for common use in iPod sync
   2. Copy artwork data from iPod
+  3. Process to recover iPod from CouchDB after iTunes sync
+  4. Import from good backup to pick up old tracks
-  3. Replication collision detection and recovery
+  5. Replication collision detection and recovery

 ### Repair
+  1. Dupfinder playlist class fronting a CouchDB
-  1. Meta field in Podcast Feed documents for synonymous album tracks
+  2. Meta field in Podcast Feed documents for synonymous album tracks
-  2. Dupfinder playlist class fronting a CouchDB
   3. Dup removal from iTunes database

-### Further CouchDB
+### CouchDB
   1. Confirm updates don't change revision if no actual changes
   2. Set up transferLibrary to run periodically (to capture downloads)
-  3. Process to recover iPod from CouchDB after iTunes sync

 ## iPod Sync